-Most common Iftar items in Iran include tea, Naan (bread), cheese along with Sabzi Khordan (fresh greens and herbs), dates, fruits and Halva.
+Most common Iftar data-x-items in Iran include tea, Naan (bread), cheese along with Sabzi Khordan (fresh greens and herbs), dates, fruits and Halva.

 During Ramadan, confectionary shops are crowded with customers who love to the devour the popular Persian sweet of this month, Zoolbia and Bamiyeh, a pastry made of deep fried dough soaked in sugar syrup or honey and cinnamon, and sometimes sprinkled with sesame and spices.
 Thick soups like Aash and Halim are also popular dishes of the month.